 What kinds of tasks would I be happy to perform every day?
-Am I looking for a general, specialised, creative, administrative, operational or strategic position?
+Am I looking for a general, specialized, creative, administrative, operational, or strategic position?

 What are my dealbreakers?
 For example, would I be uncomfortable spending a lot of time cold calling or being alone in the office?

 What do I want to learn?
 What skills do I want to strengthen or gain?

 What is the company culture?
 Is the company’s vision short, medium, or long-term?
 Does the vision match what I’m looking for?

 What work processes does my team follow?
 What kind of management is in place at team, department, and company levels?

 What is the size of the company?
 Has it recently raised funds?

 What is the work environment like?
 How is the workplace?
 Is the team put under a lot of pressure?

 How much does the salary matter to me?
 What kind of perks are offered?
 Are there immediate opportunities for advancement?